Mapping the Planetary Wake in HD 163296 with Kinematics: Introduction

 In this Letter, we demonstrate that not only are secondary kinks observed in HD~163296, they can be used to map the wake generated by the embedded planet found by \citet{pinte2018} and \citet{teague2018} over a large fraction of the disk.
 In particular, we show that the spiral wake generated by the planet can be easily traced in a peak velocity map given sufficient spatial and spectral resolution.
+By determining the shape of the planet wake we constrain the aspect ratio of the disk, which is needed in order to measure the planet mass from observed velocity kinks \citepalias{bollati2021}.